tiendu/tiendu.github.io/_posts/2025-05-18-being-average-eng.md

 But over time, I’ve started to wonder whether the real problem was never average itself — but the world we measure ourselves against.

-In Kant’s case, he never left his hometown.
+Immanuel Kant never left his hometown.
 He lived in the same place his entire life, walked the same streets, kept the same routines.
 From the outside, it looked painfully ordinary.
 And yet from that repetition came ideas that reshaped philosophy for centuries.
 He didn’t chase novelty.
 He stayed long enough for depth to emerge.

 Today, staying looks like stagnation.